kubermatic/docs/content/kubecarrier/master/getting_started/70_api_access.md

 ## Intro

-KubeCarrier also deploys it's own API Server to allow external access and integrations to connect with KubeCarrier.
+KubeCarrier also deploys its own API Server to allow external access and integrations to connect with KubeCarrier.
 It's designed as a slim interface layer and all the heavy lifting (validation, authorization, etc.) is still done by Kubernetes Controllers, Kubernetes Admission Webhooks, and other Kubernetes mechanisms.

 We decided to build our own custom API Server for a few reasons: